 TREATMENT: Pathological clots are treated with thrombolytic agents (such as streptokinase), antiplatelet drugs (such as heparins or aspirin), anticoagulants (such as warfarin), or platelet glycoprotein receptor antagonists (such as abciximab).
 When a thrombus or embolus is large and life threatening, surgical removal may be attempted.

 arterial t.
-Thrombosis within an artery, usually after an atheromatous rupture.
-SYN: ...
+Thrombosis within an ...